Changing the face of journalism.

 Please note: the Personal History Statement should not duplicate the Statement of Purpose.

-1. Optional Supplemental Essay
+Optional Supplemental Essay

-No more than 300 words
+- No more than 300 words.

-The admissions team takes a holistic approach to application review and will consider achievements in the context of the opportunities available to an applicant.
+- The admissions team takes a holistic approach to application review and will consider achievements in the context of the opportunities available to an applicant.
 This essay is optional, and is for anyone who wishes to expand on hardships or unusual life circumstances that may have impacted their opportunities, achievements, and impact.
 It can be helpful to use this space to provide context for things such as a low GPA, a lack of related work experience, or any other part of the application that you feel might need some additional context.

-2. Journalism Need-Based Funding Application
+- Complete Journalism Need-Based Funding Application.

 All admitted students are automatically considered for merit-based departmental funding.
 To be considered for need-based departmental funding, you must complete this section of the application.
 The purpose of the financial need-based funding section is to determine relative need as compared to other applicants.
 Special consideration is given to applicants whose background and life experience contribute significantly to an educationally beneficial mix of students and enhance educational diversity.
-They may include applicants who have limited access to educational resources, who represent geography diversity, who have preserved over economic disadvantage, who have shown exceptional fortitude by working many hours to support themselves during their education, or whose experience have brought about a perspective not widely represented within the program.
+They may include applicants who have limited access to educational resources, who represent geographic diversity, who have preserved over economic disadvantage, who have shown exceptional fortitude by working many hours to support themselves during their education, or whose experience have brought about a perspective not widely represented within the program.
 Please explain your financial circumstances in the space provided, including details that will give us a more complete understanding of your financial situation and financial need.
-Fill out each section, including the Agreement, Essay and all other numerical questions.
-Incomplete applications will unfortunately not be considered (maximum 300 words) Please declare all amounts over $10.00 USD.
+Fill out each section, including the Agreement, Essay (maximum 300 words) and all other numerical questions.
+Incomplete applications will unfortunately not be considered.
+Please declare all amounts over $10.00 USD.
 If you have no funds in a category, please indicate $0.00 (zero).
 Be prepared to provide documentation, if requested, to verify the numbers that you submit.

 For UC Berkeley Journalism, as only two letters of recommendation are required, for the 3rd recommender entry, you can put a placeholder of journalism_admissions@berkeley.edu and enter UC Berkeley Graduate School of Journalism.

-Important note: Your recommender will receive an email that the recommendation letter is due by our Round 2 deadline of (2/1/24) as the system allows auto populates the final admission deadline.
+Important note: Your recommender will receive an email that the recommendation letter is due by our Round 2 deadline as the system allows auto populates the final admission deadline.
 However, it will be due by the Round deadline you intend to apply by.

 Requests for letters of recommendation are sent automatically through the online application.
 Recommenders will respond to this request and submit their letters directly to your online file.
 You will be able to view the status of the receipt of your recommendations through your online account, but you will not be able to see the content of the letters.

-We require a minimum of two and a maximum of three work samples.
+We require a minimum of two, and a maximum of three work samples.

 One sample must be a non-fiction writing sample, such as published or unpublished reporting, academic papers, or another kind of non-fiction writing.